MARVIS: Modality Adaptive Reasoning over VISualizations: APPENDIX: Benchmark Dataset Descriptions

 \subsection{Vision Benchmarks}

-\textbf{CIFAR-10}: Contains 60,000 32×32 color images in 10 classes (airplanes, cars, birds, cats, deer, dogs, frogs, horses, ships, trucks) with 6,000 images per class.
-Split into 50,000 training and 10,000 test images.
-One of the most widely used datasets for computer vision research~\cite{Krizhevsky2009LearningML}.
+\textbf{CIFAR-10}: One of the most widely used datasets for computer vision research: contains 60,000 32×32 color images in 10 classes (airplanes, cars, birds, cats, deer, dogs, frogs, horses, ships, trucks) with 6,000 images per class.
+Split into 50,000 training and 10,000 test images~\cite{Krizhevsky2009LearningML}.

 \textbf{CIFAR-100}: Similar to CIFAR-10 but with 100 classes containing 600 images each (500 training, 100 test per class).
 The 100 classes are grouped into 20 superclasses, making this a more challenging classification benchmark.